jsandco/js-libraries/Readme.md

  - ConditionnalRoute

 # Meteor
-Components with React library only.
+Components with Meteor framework only.